akalenda/outward-demo/README.md

 # Outward Demo

-This is a simple [Koa.js](https://koajs.com) application.
+This is a simple [Koa.js](https://koajs.com) application being done as an exercise.

 Koa.js is a server-side framework for NodeJS.
 It is very light-weight, with most functionality being accomplished through "middleware" (e.g. plugins, extensions, whatever you want to call it).

 ## Use cases